Resolve Commercial Disputes in Slovakia

 Litigation, as a commercial dispute resolution method in Slovakia

-In the situation in which the debtor refuses to meet his or her contractual obligations, the businessman can address to a Slovakian court
+In the situation in which the debtor refuses to meet his or her contractual obligations, the businessman can address to a Slovakian court, that will enforce a decision upon the litigation case.

 • the District Court – it is a first instance proceedings court; this type of court is established in all major districts in Slovakia;